SCOPE OF THIS CHAPTER

-All references in this document to 'staff or members of staff' should be interpreted as meaning all paid or unpaid staff / professionals and volunteers, including for example foster carers, approved adopters and child minders.
+All references in this document to 'staff or members of staff' should be interpreted as meaning all paid or unpaid staff / professionals and volunteers, including for example foster carers, approved adopters, child minders and supply staff.
 This chapter also applies to any person, who manages or facilitates access to an establishment where children are present.

 2. Roles and Responsibilities

-Each NSCB member organisation should identify a named senior officer with overall responsibility for:
+Each partner organisation of the Northamptonshire Safeguarding Children Partnership should identify a named senior officer with overall responsibility for:

-- Ensuring that the organisation deals with allegations in accordance with this NSCB procedure;
+- Ensuring that the organisation deals with allegations in accordance with this procedure;

 - Resolving any inter-agency issues;

-- Liaising with the NSCB on the subject.
+- Liaising with the partnership on the subject.

-The local authority have assigned a team of Designated Officers (DO) to:
+The Childrens Trust have assigned a team of Designated Officers (DO) to: